stackaihq/blog/src/content/blog/customizing-astropaper-theme-color-schemes.md

 ## Enable/disable light & dark mode

-AstroPaper theme will include light and dark mode by default.
+Stackai theme will include light and dark mode by default.
 In other words, there will be two color schemes\_ one for light mode and another for dark mode.
 This default behavior can be disabled in SITE configuration object of the `src/config.ts` file.

 ```js
 // file: src/config.ts